Hawxy/Fga.Net/README.md

 An additional pre-made attribute that allows all tuple values to be hardcoded strings ships with the package (`StringTupleCheckAttribute`).
 This attrbute is useful for testing and debug purposes, but should not be used in a real application.

-## Worker Service / Generic Host setup
+## Worker Service / Generic Host Setup

 `Fga.Net` ships with the `AddAuth0FgaAuthenticationClient` and `AddAuth0FgaAuthorizationClient` service collection extensions that handle all required wire-up.